 What would I lose and what would I earn in this solitary revolution against the masses?

-Ask yourself these questions, and attempt to answer them the best you can.
-The more logically-convincing your answers be (even convincing to yourself), the more acceptance you will earn from others and for yourself, and thus, the easier the task would be with the decreasing withdrawn of guilt, shame and negative isolation.
+Ask yourself these questions, and attempt to answer them to the best of your ability.
+The more logically-convincing your answers are (even convincing to yourself), the more acceptance you will earn from others and for yourself, and thus, the easier the task will be with the decreasing withdrawal of guilt, shame, and negative isolation.

 Standing all by yourself against the masses and their beliefs is not an easy thing.
 Regardless of the reason that made you wish to overcome their mentality, it is all your “fault” for being against the popular beliefs and practices.
 Seeing the masses from the viewpoint of a single person in an empty field (even if the said person has family and friends) can be a very isolating experience.
 The herd is living as if nothing, even for eons, has been done under the sun.

 But, since a certain person decided to reform the constant and non-dynamic mindset which defines the herd mentality, that said person may find himself completely alone even in the midst of the most social of conventions.
 While in this ideologically solitary state of mind and being, few, and even none, may be the people who can agree upon your own systems of beliefs.